jbrukh/gpt-jargon/README.md

 ## Getting Started

 Jargon currently runs best on GPT-4, and to a limited extent, on GPT-3.5.
-Copy the prompt in `jargon.txt` into GPT, and it should give you a prompt:
+Copy the prompt in `jargon.md` into GPT, and it should give you a prompt:

     jargon>